MyPureCloud/user-provisioning-scripts-js/docs/module3_Assigning_groups_and_roles.md

 1. Assigning the users to a group

 - What is a group
-- In our code example the group alredy exists so we need to lookup the guid
+- In our code example the group already exists so we need to lookup the guid
 - Getting the group version
 - Why are we submitting users to a group in batch.
   - Our groups API expects users to be submitted in a batch.
   - Submitting one user at a time can run into problems with per minute rate limits
   - Submitting one user at a time can into problems with our fair usage APIs.

 2. Assigning the user to a role.
 (Why do we need a role?
-Roles control permissions and we are using the communicare role to)
+Roles control permissions and we are using the communicate role to)